 Custom-made equipment to transport catamaran across the globe

-Recently, Höegh Autoliners was chosen to provide the ocean transportation of a 7.12 metre wide catamaran that needed to be shipped from Antwerp to Brisbane.
 The width of the catamaran was a challenge as it could not be placed on a single 40 foot rolltrailer which has a total width of 2.60 metres.

-Höegh had been working on a prototype of its double mafi concept that had been developed, tested and approved in the U.S. and here was an opportunity to use the equipment in a commercial operation.
+Höegh had been working on a prototype of its double mafi concept that had been developed, tested and approved in the U.S. and there was an opportunity to use the equipment in a commercial operation.

-Geir Paulsen, Global Breakbulk Operation Manager says, “We came up with a unique design involving two 40 foot rolltrailers joined together by a coupling kit system.
-The system comprises of an easy to use system, which locks two 40 foot rolltrailers side by side.
+Geir Paulsen, Global Breakbulk Operation Manager says, “We came up with a unique design involving two 40-foot rolltrailers joined together by a coupling kit system.
+The system comprises of an easy-to-use system, which locks two 40 foot rolltrailers side by side.
 A twin gooseneck was also developed and produced on a Höegh design, and this ensures the tugmaster has a firm hold of the rolltrailer at all times during transport.”

 In this case, the catamaran also required a vessel with a wider door clearance than the regular vessels, which can only accommodate cargo up to seven metres wide.